-Barry M. Monheit has served as a director of our company since the Separation.
-Mr. Monheit has served as a director of Smith & Wesson Brands, Inc., or SWBI, since February 2004, Mr. Monheit has been a Senior Managing Director of J.S.
-Held, LLC, an international consulting firm, since December 2020 when it acquired Simon Consulting, L.L.C., a consulting company providing services in forensic accounting, fraud investigations, receiverships and restructuring, and lost profit examinations where he served as a Senior Managing Director since July 2020.
-From December 2015 until September 2021, Mr. Monheit was Vice Chairman of the Board of That's Eatertainment Corp. (formerly Modern Round Entertainment Corporation), a company formed to create an entertainment concept centered around virtual interactive experiences with food and beverage offerings, and was a principal of its predecessor, Modern Round LLC.
-From February 2014 until December 2015.
+Barry M. Monheit has served as a director of our company since we became a separate public company in August 2020.
+Mr. Monheit has served as a director of Smith & Wesson Brands, Inc., or SWBI, since February 2004.
+Mr. Monheit is an independent financial consultant.
+Mr. Monheit was a Senior Managing Director of J.S.
+Held, LLC, an international consulting firm, from December 2020 until July 2023.
+Mr. Monheit was a Senior Managing Director of Simon Consulting, L.L.C., a consulting company providing services in forensic accounting, fraud investigations, receiverships and restructuring, and lost profit examinations from July 2020 until December 2020 when it was acquired by J.S.
+Held, LLC.
+From December 2015 until September 2021, Mr. Monheit was Vice Chairman of the Board of That's Eatertainment Corp. (formerly Modern Round Entertainment Corporation), a company formed to create an entertainment concept centered around virtual interactive experiences with food and beverage offerings, and was a principal of its predecessor, Modern Round LLC, From February 2014 until December 2015.
 Mr. Monheit served as the President and Chief Executive Officer of Quest Resource Holding Corporation, an environmental solutions company that serves as a single-service provider of recycling and environment-related programs, services, and information, from June 2011 until July 2013 and served as a director of that company or its predecessors from June 2011 until July 2019.
 Mr. Monheit served as a financial and operational consultant from April 2010 until June 2011.
-From May 2009 until April 2010, Mr. Monheit was a Senior Managing Director of FTI Palladium Partners, a financial consulting division of FTI Consulting, Inc., a New York Stock Exchange-listed global advisory firm dedicated to helping organizations protect and enhance enterprise value in an increasingly complex legal, regulatory, and economic environment.
+From May 2009 until April 2010.
+Mr. Monheit was a Senior Managing Director of FTI Palladium Partners, a financial consulting division of FTI Consulting, Inc., a New York Stock Exchange-listed global advisory firm dedicated to helping organizations protect and enhance enterprise value in an increasingly complex legal, regulatory, and economic environment.
 Mr. Monheit was a consultant focusing on financial and operational issues in the corporate restructuring field from January 2005 until May 2009.
 From July 1992 until January 2005, Mr. Monheit was associated in various capacities with FTI Consulting, Inc., serving as the President of its Financial Consulting Division from May 1999 through November 2001.
 Mr. Monheit was a partner with Arthur Andersen & Co. from August 1988 until July 1992, serving as partner-in-charge of its New York Consulting Division and partner-in-charge of its U.S. Bankruptcy and Reorganization Practice.